ESCOMP/CTSM/doc/source/tech_note/Radiative_Fluxes/CLM50_Tech_Note_Radiative_Fluxes.rst

 via the light response of stomata.
-The canopy is treated as two leaves (sunlit and shaded) and the solar radiation in the visible waveband (:math:`<` 0.7 µm) absorbed by the vegetation is apportioned to the sunlit and shaded leaves (section 3.1).
-The absorbed photosynthetically active (visible waveband) radiation averaged over the sunlit canopy (per unit plant area) is
+The canopy is treated as two leaves (sunlit and shaded) and the solar radiation in the visible waveband (:math:`<` 0.7 µm) absorbed by the vegetation is apportioned to the sunlit and shaded leaves (section :numref:`Canopy Radiative Transfer`).
+The absorbed photosynthetically
+active (visible waveband) radiation averaged over the sunlit canopy (per unit plant area) is